kareandersen/homebrew-toslibc/README.md

 ## Usage

-To compile programs using `toslibc`, utilize `pkg-config` to retrieve the necessary compiler and linker flags.
+To compile programs using `TOS/libc`, utilize `pkg-config` to retrieve the necessary compiler and linker flags.

 ### Compile Flags